Manage user accounts

 Backstop: Most server hosting companies however offer some means of web based configuration system where you can boot from a rescue system and mount your corrupted root file system to correct the settings.
 Check with your provider, if they offer similar support.

-Caution!
-Before proceeding to the next step, make sure an additional user (without root privileges) already exists or once again you will be locked out!
-If not done so far, create a new (limited) user as described in the previous chapter.
+Caution: Before proceeding to the next step, make sure an additional user (without root privileges) already exists or once again you will be locked out!
+If not done so far, create a new user in Yast (with normal privilegues).

-2m“, meaning 2 minutes time for login attempts
+LoginGraceTime to “2m” meaning 2 minutes for login attempts

 MaxAuthTries 3 to three login attempts